 Respectfully, this question is fairly easy to answer.
 If you are not permitted to travel due to probation, speak with your probation officer.
 Even if you are on a "hand scan" and don't regularly see a PO, there is someone you can speak with.
-It is not advisable to merely take matters into your own...Read more »
+It is not advisable to merely take matters...Read more »

 Your question is too vague.
 Are you paying someone who ultimately hurts another person to protect you?
 Are you aware of this or consent to this?
 Are these people whom are being paid threatening you to force you to pay them?
 Don't answer these questions in a public forum, but consider seeking a...Read more »